uc-berkeley-w215/summer2020/prior-exams/su20-midterm.md

 > Morris and Thompson stated that password rules make users "very safe indeed."

+>> The "very safe indeed" was discussed in class as the primary criticism of this paper, but 7 weeks had passed and only  but only 6 students recalled this paper.

 **2.2** *(5 points)*:

 In which reading did the researchers conduct a field experiment using a browser toolbar?

 > Florencio & Herley

+>> The browser toolbar was part of our class discussion and one could search the paper to find it.
+9/14 students were able to recall this paper.

 **2.3** *(5 points)*:

 In which reading were the traditional authentication categories of *something you have, something you know, and something you are* reintroduced as *something that you have forgotten, lost, or no longer are*?

 > Garfinkel's thesis

+>> This was discussed in class and we thought that in less than five minutes one could search on "something that you have forgotten" in each of the paper documents or a web search with that tring and the first author of each paper.
+We figured those who knew it would need only half that time.

 **2.4** *(6 points)*: